 Painful, swollen testicles

-Men and women can also get infected with chlamydia in their rectum.
-This happens by
+People can also get infected with chlamydia in their rectum.
+This happens by having

-having anal sex.
-Or it can be spread from another infected site such as the vagina.
+anal sex.
+Or it can be spread from another infected site, such as the vagina.
+These

 Possible complications from chlamydia